Download a pdf of this biologics and biosimilars information.

 Treatment options are very important for patients who have serious health conditions.
 With appropriate regulations in place around approval, advertising, and post-market monitoring, as well as private and public insurance coverage, products that demonstrate a safe and effective track record offer new treatment options for patients.

 Biosimilars are safe and effective medicines that provide additional, lower-cost options for patients who are newly-prescribed biologics.
 However, prescribing medicines to treat chronic conditions should remain a decision between patients and their physicians, and should not occur for purely financial reasons.
+Your physician or pharmacist can provide additional information and discuss the options with you and play an important role to ensure your condition is well treated with the least adverse effects.

 Questions to Ask Your Health Care Provider about Biosimilars